Code-Institute-Submissions/SnapCards/README.md

 #### Test: Winning Overlay Works
 1. On successful matching of all cards the winning overlay displays
-2. The amount of time remain is subtracted from the total time and displayed as the amount of time taken for the palyer to complete the game
+2. The amount of time remain is subtracted from the total time and displayed as the amount of time taken for the player to complete the game
-3. The number of attempts is aquired and displayed within the winning overlay
+3. The number of attempts is acquired and displayed within the winning overlay
 4. The player name is pulled from the input and displayed in the winning overlay
 5. The retry button resets the game
 6. The back to home page button brings the user back to the landing/home page